-Soft keys for parameter transfer Transmit Transmits all marked files from the control to the remote station.
-Receive Receives all files marked on the remote station.
-Delete Deletes all marked files after a confirmation prompt (login required).
-Back up parameters Creates a parameter backup data record as a .zip file.
-Restore Parameters Restores data from the selected backup data record to the active control system (login required).
-Mark everything Marks all files in the current window.
-Mark Marks or unmarks the file at the cursor position and moves the cursor down one position.
+Soft keys for parameter transfer Transmits all marked files from the Transmit control to the remote station.
+Receives all files marked on the Receive remote station.
+Deletes all marked files after a Delete confirmation prompt (login required).
+Creates a parameter backup data Back up record as a .zip file. parameters Restores data from the selected backup data record to the active control system (login required).
+Marks all files in the current window.
+Mark everything Marks or unmarks the file at the Mark cursor position and moves the cursor down one position.